BDeadfield/Sparta-Cybersec-Training/Revision Notes/Week Two/What is Linux.md

 - **Arch Linux**

 A package manager is utilized in Linux in order to install, update and manage software (packages) within the OS.
-Different Linux distribution will utilize different package managers.
+Different Linux distributions will utilize different package managers.

 ## Filesystem